souravs17031999/CDA-AWS-DVA-C02/README.md

 **Secondary Indexes**
 - A secondary index lets you query the data in the table using an alternate key, in addition to queries against the primary key.
   - _Global secondary index_ – An index with a partition key and sort key that can be different from those on the table.
 A global secondary index is considered "global" because queries on the index can span all of the data in the base table, across all partitions.
+  - Can be added/modified after table creation
   - ![image](https://github.com/souravs17031999/CDA-AWS-DVA-C02/assets/33771969/9f94a1ad-8f25-4bd6-94fc-d69a7b38fc7c)
   - In the Above table, Scenario: Now suppose that you wanted to write a leaderboard application to display top scores for each game.
 A query that specified the key attributes (UserId and GameTitle) would be very efficient.
 However, if the application needed to retrieve data from GameScores based on GameTitle only, it would need to use a ```Scan``` operation, making it slow.
 To speed up queries on non-key attributes, you can create a global secondary index.
   - ![image](https://github.com/souravs17031999/CDA-AWS-DVA-C02/assets/33771969/587f188f-893b-4532-bb9d-1d49df42dc17)
   - you could create a global secondary index named GameTitleIndex, with a partition key of GameTitle and a sort key of TopScore.
 The base table's primary key attributes are always projected into an index, so the UserId attribute is also present.
+  - If the writes are throttled on the GSI, then the main table will be throttled!
   - Attribute projection:
    ![image](https://github.com/souravs17031999/CDA-AWS-DVA-C02/assets/33771969/ccd4b8f0-2952-47c8-b261-c66140eefc02)
   - Because the non-key attributes Wins and Losses are projected into the index, an application can determine the wins vs. losses ratio for any game, or for any combination of game and user ID.
   - When an application writes an item to a table, DynamoDB automatically copies the correct subset of attributes to any global secondary indexes in which those attributes should appear.
   - AWS account is charged for storage of the item in the base table and also for storage of attributes in any global secondary indexes on that table.
+  - ```KEYS_ONLY, INCLUDE, ALL```
   - ![image](https://github.com/souravs17031999/CDA-AWS-DVA-C02/assets/33771969/fee4bae3-5563-4b4a-8d84-7291c42de886)

   - _Local secondary index_ – An index that has the same partition key as the table, but a different sort key.
 A local secondary index is "local" in the sense that every partition of a local secondary index is scoped to a base table partition that has the same partition key value.
+  - Must be defined at table creation time
   - Each table in DynamoDB has a quota of 20 global secondary indexes (default quota) and 5 local secondary indexes.
   - ![image](https://github.com/souravs17031999/CDA-AWS-DVA-C02/assets/33771969/c8b8037f-c231-4bce-9d40-d0d30a23e21a)
   - given a particular ForumName, a Query operation could immediately locate all of the threads for that forum.
 Within a group of items with the same partition key value, the items are sorted by sort key value.
 If the sort key (Subject) is also provided in the query